There are an incredible number of ways you can explore the world. One of these ways is through RV camping.

 Add on top of that the difference in size an RV makes and you’ll start to see how problems can arise.

-Get prepared for your holiday trips by practicing driving somewhere safe.
+Get prepared for your holiday trips by practising driving somewhere safe.
 Especially if it’s your first time.

-Most industrial areas have wide roads and low traffic levels, perfect for practicing on a weekend.
-We recommend starting there as it’s good to get a good grasp of the basics, understand the size of your machine enough to manoeuvre in traffic and tight spots safely.
+Most industrial areas have wide roads and low traffic levels, perfect for practising on a weekend.
+We recommend starting there as it’s good to get a good grasp of the basics and understand the size of your machine enough to manoeuvre in traffic and tight spots safely.

-In most states and most RVs, you only need a standard driver’s license to drive it legally.
+In most states and most RVs, you only need a standard driver’s licence to drive it legally.

 When you think of RV camping instead of camping in a tent, it can be easy to think that you’re sheltered from the elements.